Smog-Olufolahan/alx-system_engineering-devops/0x00-shell_basics/README.md

 * A script that lists all files in the current directory and the parent of the working directory and the /boot directory in long format: ls -l -a . .. /boot
 * A script that prints the type of the file named iamafile: file /tmp/iamafile
 * A script to create a symbolic link to /bin/ls, named __ls__: ln -s /bin/ls __ls__
+* A script that copies all the HTML files from the current working directory to the parent of the working directory: cp -n -u *.html ..